George W. Johnson (academic)

-Biography
+Early life and education

 Johnson was born in Jamestown, North Dakota, on July 5, 1928, and raised during the Great Depression.
 His father worked as a mechanic and part-time fireman.
 Johnson graduated from Jamestown College (present-day University of Jamestown) on a scholarship before serving in the United States Army during the Korean War.
 Johnson, a skilled baseball player, played for the U.S. Army exhibition team, but severely injured his shoulder in a collision with an opponent while covering first base.
 His injury ended his fledgling baseball career, but prevented him from active deployment with his artillery unit during the war.

 He enrolled at Columbia University in New York City during the early 1950s under the G.I.
 Bill.
 Johnson earned both his master's degree and doctorate in English from Columbia.
 His doctoral dissertation focused on Stephen Crane.
 He then taught English at the University of Missouri, where he met his wife, Joanne Ferris.
 The couple married in June 1955 and had two sons.